Dyslexia Discovery Exhibit Background

 Dyslexia is often referred to as the hidden disability.
 Hidden because it is not physical, a disability because it so often presents in the form of learning difficulties.

-The primary motivation behind the creation of the Dyslexia Discovery Exhibit is to confront this reality, challenge the views that create this reality, and offer a seed of hope that may grow in power to shift mindsets and remove the shame that so often surrounds dyslexia.
+The Dyslexia Discovery Exhibit – a Cookie Time Charitable Trust initiative – was opened in 2007 to confront this reality, challenge the views that create this reality, and offer a seed of hope to shift mindsets and remove the shame that so often surrounds dyslexia.

-By moving earth, pouring concrete, laying bluestone, planting trees and shrubs, and then installing artistic elements created or inspired by the dyslexic mind we confront and reflect dyslexia in three dimensions.
+By moving earth, pouring concrete, laying bluestone, planting trees and shrubs, and then installing artistic elements created or inspired by the dyslexic mind we were able to confront and reflect dyslexia in three dimensions.
 We make the hidden visible and able to be experienced.

 By telling the stories of four gifted individuals we demonstrate the ability of the dyslexic mind and offer an alternative view to those that are engaged in the struggle either directly or as parents, caregivers, teachers and friends.